 Why do I wake up with a headache every morning?

-Sleep position: Sleeping in an awkward position can cause neck and head strain, leading to morning headaches.
+- Sleep Position: Sleeping in an uncomfortable or unsupported position could strain your neck and head muscles, leading to morning headaches.

 When to worry about a headache?

-Some signs that you should seek medical attention for your headache:
+Here are some warning hints that display you should look up medical attention for a headache:

 How is a headache treated?